Shramadugu/Smart_Flashcard_System/README.md

 For production use, consider using a database instead of file-based storage for better scalability.

 ### Testing the API
-Once the server is running, navigate to /docs in your browser.
+Once the server is running, navigate to /docs route in your browser.
 You can interact with all endpoints there using the auto-generated Swagger UI.

 ### Author Note